 Use a grater to easily cut your bar or base into manageable pieces , into your mixing bowl.
 Add about 1/4 cup of water.

 Melt your ingredients using a double boiler.
 (Don’t stir it as that can cause air bubbles) Add some water to the bottom of the double boiler.

 Pour the mixture into your chosen molds and let them set.
-Let the batch(es) cure for at least 24-48 hours ..longer if needed.
+Let the batch(es) cure for at least 24 hours .

 Let me know how it goes for you… Enjoy your new batch of handmade olive oil soap!

 Check out this tutorial and all the details in this article right here.